Stunga16/Healthcare_KPI_analytics_SQL/README.md

-# SQL Analytics to Improve Hospital Performance and Patient Care 🩺
+# Improve Hospital Performance and Patient Care (SQL Analytics) 🩺

 A real-world analytics project for hospitals & healthcare decision-making.
 # Project Overview:

-This project simulates a real hospital database and applies SQL analytics to solve key business problems such as:
+## The goal of this project is to investigate
 1. Reducing patient readmissions

 2. Improving department efficiency